 Immigrants--New Americans-- who are learning a new culture and pursuing their entrepreneurial dreams need an extra level of guidance to launch their businesses; so do people who don’t have previous food handling experience.
 This influx created the demand that brought about two new commercial kitchens--one in the City of Buffalo and one in the City of Lockport--with added-value programs to help aspiring businesses thrive.

-The Kitchen@The Market is a City of Buffalo initiative housed in the historic Broadway Market and managed by the Westminster Economic Development Initiative.
+The [email protected] Market is a City of Buffalo initiative housed in the historic Broadway Market and managed by the Westminster Economic Development Initiative.
 This three-way collaboration meets several needs and creates a unique opportunity in the heart of the city.
 The collaboration will spur the economy, both short term and over time; it meets a growing need for licensed food preparation spaces and instructive programs; and it utilizes year-round space within the Broadway Market.

 “A commercial kitchen has been on the city’s radar for about three years,” said Kathleen Peterson from the Broadway Market management office.
 The initiative is funded in part with support from the United Way of Buffalo and Erie County and General Mills.
 “The whole premise was based on small business development,” Peterson explained.
 “People who may be interested in starting a restaurant or a food truck or food-based business often don’t have the money to do this.”